dssg/MLinPractice/README.md

 and evaluating the utility of proposed methods for enhancing the interpretability and fairness of machine learning models.
-Through the course, students will develop skills in problem formulation, working with messy data, making ML design choices appropriate for the problem at hand, model selection, model interpretability, understanding and mitigating algorithmic bias & disparities, and evaluating the impact of deployed models.
+Through the course, students will develop skills in problem formulation, working with messy (aka real) data, making ML design choices appropriate for the problem at hand, model selection, model interpretability, understanding and mitigating bias & disparities, and evaluating the impact of deployed models.
 ## People